 Sl.
 No Type of Instrument Percentage of exposure (% of net assets) Circular references/clause references of SEBI Master Circular on Mutual Funds dated June 27, 2024 1.
 Securities Lending Permissible Upto 20% Clause 12.11 2.
-Equity Derivatives for nonhedging purposes Permissible Upto 50% of total equity assets Clause 12.25 3.
+Equity Derivatives for non- hedging purposes Permissible Upto 50% of total equity assets Clause 12.25 3.
 Securitized Debt Permissible Upto 20% Clause 12.15 4.
-Overseas Securities Permissible Upto 30% Clause 12.19 5.
-ReITS and InVITS Permissible Upto 10% of its NAV in the units of REIT and InvI Clause 12.21 6.
-AT 1 (Additional Tier 1) and AT 2 (Additional Tier 2) Bonds Permissible Upto 10% of the NAV of the debt portfolio Clause 12.2
+Overseas Securities Permissible Upto 20% Clause 12.19 5.
+ReITS and InVITS Permissible Upto 10% of its NAV in the units of REIT and InvITs Clause 12.21

 Sl.
-No Type of Instrument Percentage of exposure (% of net assets) Circular references/clause references of SEBI Master Circular on Mutual Funds dated June 27, 2024 7.
+No Type of Instrument Percentage of exposure (% of net assets) Circular references/clause references of SEBI Master Circular on Mutual Funds dated June 27, 2024 6.
+AT 1 (Additional Tier 1) and AT 2 Permissible Upto 10% of the Clause 12.2 (Additional Tier 2) Bonds NAV of the debt portfolio 7.
 Any other instrument a.
-Repo transactions in Corporate Debt Securities Permissible Upto 10% Clause 12.18 b.
+Repo transactions in Corporate Debt Permissible Upto 10% Clause 12.18 Securities b.
 Covered Call positions Permissible Clause 12.25.8 c.
 Deposits in Scheduled commercial bank Permissible Clause 12.16 d.
-Credit default Swap Not Permissible Clause 12.28 read with SEBI Circular dated September 20, 2024 as amended from time to time. e Structured Obligation/Credit Enhancement Not Permissible Clause 12.3
+Credit Default Swap Not Permissible Clause 12.28 read with SEBI Circular dated September 20, 2024 as amended from time to time. e.
+Structured Obligation/Credit Enhancement Not Permissible Clause 12.3